xinxinw1/message/README.md

 A demo is available at http://musiclifephilosophy.com/codes/message/

-Keep in mind that the server admin (ie. me) can read everything you write there!
+Keep in mind that the server admin (ie. me) can read everything you write!

 ## Installation